danielsomerfield/turtles/presentation_notes.md

 - We have not put these products through there paces from a security perspective.
 We have evaluated the security of the products from the perspective of workflow and operations:
   - does the product encourage or even require a workflow that is an improvement over most dev organizations
   - is the product sufficiently easy to use that people won't work around it

+# SCM-based Stratgies
+- Put your encrypted files in a separate repo